a-schaefers/grokEmacs/README.md

 Your **personal sandbox** is `grok.d/`.
 By default, it contains a generated `grok.el`, loaded last.
 This is where the final configuration of packages happens. grokEmacs funnels common customization points here so you can quickly tune your setup without touching the core. **The file includes examples for environment and PATH tweaks, LSP server settings, general defaults, adding new packages, overriding core packages, and language-specific mode adjustments.**
-So that’s the best place to add hacks, keybinds, or tweaks.
+So that's the best place to add hacks, keybinds, or tweaks.
-You can also drop additional `.el` files into `grok.d/` - they’ll be picked up automatically.
+You can also drop additional `.el` files into `grok.d/` - they'll be picked up automatically.

 ## 📝 Local Customization (`grok.el`)

 After the initial setup, grokEmacs creates a file called **`grok.el`** in the `grok.d` directory.
-This file is **yours to edit** - it’s `.gitignore`d so updates to grokEmacs won’t overwrite it.
+This file is **yours to edit** - it's `.gitignore`d so updates to grokEmacs won't overwrite it.
 If you delete it, a fresh copy will be regenerated on the next restart.

-Whenever you pull new versions of grokEmacs, it’s recommended to compare your `grok.el` against `grok-defaults.el` using the built-in diff helper:
+Whenever you pull new versions of grokEmacs, it's recommended to compare your `grok.el` against `grok-defaults.el` using the built-in diff helper:

 ```